DIY Mold Inspection – Part 2: Hidden Moisture Sources

 Of course I’m going to be showing you all the common and uncommon moisture sources indoors, but believe it or not; most dampness that causes mold growth indoors comes from the outdoors.
 So, before you spend money on basement waterproofing, sump pumps, drainage systems, or a black mold test, you’ll want to learn everything this book has to offer.

-Using actual mold inspection photos with clear explanations, I’ll walk you around the exterior of your home.
+Using actual mold inspection photos with understandable explanations, I’ll walk you around the exterior of your home.
 I’ll help you understand how moisture inappropriately enters your home due to your roof, gutters, downspouts, landscaping, and all the vents that penetrate your walls and roof.
 Being equipped with this knowledge can help you avoid expensive mold removal and mold symptoms.

 I recommend reading this book after reading DIY Mold Inspection – Part 1: Know Your Enemy.
 Part 1 lays the foundation for mold inspection and I will show you how to see mold that is similar in color to the surface it grows on.
 After reading both of these books the remainder of the mold inspection books will make so much more sense to you.